 Getting your dog vaccinated against preventable diseases is a vital part of responsible pet care.
 By vaccinating your dog, your family can have peace of mind knowing your dog is well protected.

-A vaccination works by introducing small amounts of the bugs which cause the diseases to your dog’s immune system.
+A vaccination works by introducing small amounts of the bugs that cause the diseases to your dog’s immune system.
 This causes your dog’s immune system to create antibodies.
 This means that if your dog meets any of the diseases for real, his immune system will know how to deal with them, therefore protecting him.

 Your dog should receive a ‘primary’ vaccination course early in life, followed by ‘booster’ vaccinations throughout its life.